CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right).
 Take a few minutes to try these prompts.
 + Share the top 10 best practices when deploying and configuring a virtual network in Azure.
-+ How do I use Azure PowerShell and Azure CLI commands to create a virtual network with a public IP address and one subnet.
++ How do I use Azure PowerShell and Azure CLI commands to create a virtual network with a public IP address and one subnet?
 + Explain Azure Network Security Group inbound and outbound rules and how they are used.
 + What is the difference between Azure Network Security Groups and Azure Application Security Groups?
 Share examples of when to use each of these groups.
 + Give a step-by-step guide on how to troubleshoot any network issues we face when deploying a network on Azure.
-Also share the thought process used for every step of the troubleshooting.
+Also, share the thought process used for every step of the troubleshooting.

 ## Learn more with self-paced training